Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

 In the end, it completely comes down to a user’s preferences on what keyboard is more suitable for him.

-One thing is certain after reading this complete article that you are going to pick the perfect layout for your keyboard.
+One thing is certain after reading this complete article you are going to pick the perfect layout for your keyboard.

 I hope this post was helpful to you.